spring-projects/spring-data-mongodb/README.md

 The primary goal of the [Spring Data](http://www.springsource.org/spring-data) project is to make it easier to build Spring-powered applications that use new data access technologies such as non-relational databases, map-reduce frameworks, and cloud based data services.

-The Spring Data MongoDB aims to provide a familiar and consistent Spring-based programming model for for new datastores while retaining store-specific features and capabilities.
+The Spring Data MongoDB project aims to provide a familiar and consistent Spring-based programming model for new datastores while retaining store-specific features and capabilities.
 The Spring Data MongoDB project provides integration with the MongoDB document database.
-Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer
+Key functional areas of Spring Data MongoDB are a POJO centric model for interacting with a MongoDB DBCollection and easily writing a Repository style data access layer.

 Getting Help
 ------------